camilomrtz/devops-portfolio/README.md

   - **Observability**: Prometheus, Grafana.
 - 🎯 Goal: to join as a **DevOps Engineer**, contributing to systems automation and scalability.

-⭐ *This portfolio is under construction, but will grow with new projects soon*
+⭐ *This portfolio is under construction, but will grow with new projects soon.*